AI Coding Assistants Integration

 Installation

-First, install Claude Code for your operating system by following the official instructions in the upstream repository:
+Install Claude Code for your operating system by following the official instructions in the upstream repository:

 Make sure the claude CLI is available in your $PATH after installation.